yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  * Kernel Modules -> Network Devices -> select either annex A or B depending on your ADSL type (B = Germany only?).
 The annex of your router is marked on the PCB if you don't mind opening the case.
 Quit and save the config.

-Run 'make' to download essential packages (approximately 100MByte) and compile the firmware.
+Run 'make' to download essential packages (approximately 100MByte, this is an extreme under estimate, I run out of space after having more than 600MB of free space) and compile the firmware.
 Go and get a coffee.
 Maybe a second coffee too.

 The final firmware produced by the build is located in bin/openwrt-ar7-squashfs.bin.